Eating Disorders Family Therapy For Anorexia And Bulimia Nervosa

 What is family-based treatment for ED?

-FBT is a form of treatment for eating disorders that emphasizes most parents’ and family’s involvement as an integral part of the therapeutic approach.
+FBT is a form of treatment for eating disorders that emphasizes most parents’ and family’s involvement as a crucial part of the therapeutic approach.
 It’s typically used in cases of adolescent anorexia nervosa and bulimia nervosa, but it’s suitable for all types of EDs.
 FBT draws its efficacy from five tenets developed by Renee D. Rienecke and Daniel Le Grange of the Pathlight Mood and Anxiety Center and the University of California, San Francisco, respectively:

 - FBT clinicians hold an agnostic view of the source of the illness